-A. Cycling without Age A panel of partners in Stevens Point will share their success collaborating to bring a Cycling Without Age program to the community.
+A. Cycling Without Age: building partnerships to improve community wellbeing A panel of partners in Stevens Point will share their success collaborating to bring a Cycling Without Age program to the community.
 The Stevens Point chapter of CWA offers older adults and those with differing abilities free rides in a “trishaw” as a simple and safe way to spend time outdoors and socialize.
 Trishaw rides begin in June 2018 for residents of 19 area senior living centers, assisted living centers, community-based residential facilities, and nursing homes.
 Stevens Point CWA will share their story with communities interested in CWA as a strategy for addressing health inequity, reducing loneliness, and promoting a positive cycling culture in their community.

 B. A Public Health Approach to Getting More People Biking and Walking: examples from Indiana & Wisconsin Join the Wisconsin Active Together movement in 2018!
 By completing a brief application, local coalitions who work to make it easier to walk, bike and be active will receive recognition for existing efforts and commitment to include policy and systems strategies in community work.
 A multidisciplinary team of state-level and community-based partners developed “Wisconsin Active Together” based upon a shared desire to bolster ground-up momentum for walking and biking, by lifting up what’s working in rural, mid-size AND urban communities, and catalyzing visible action on active transportation.
 Indiana - Studies continuously confirm that regular bicycling has a positive impact on health.
 With obesity rates and resultant health issues on the rise, many communities are encouraging residents to take up biking as a form of transportation; however, without a comprehensive public health approach, many encouragement efforts will fall short.
 This presentation will give an overview of our environment’s impact on individual choices.
 Attendees will learn how to increase bicycling by using policy, systems, and environmental change approaches in order to create long-term impacts on the environment and individual.